 Vehicle design – efficiency is key

-Vehicle design is trending towards flowing lines with curved surfaces and glass for practical reasons, as well as aesthetics.
+Vehicle design is trending towards flowing lines with curved surfaces and lightweight glass for practical reasons, as well as aesthetics.
 The Drag Coefficient, an aerodynamic measurement of how well a vehicle travels through the surrounding air, is now an important spec in the list for manufacturers and for customers.
 A low drag coefficient can potentially mean a longer range and higher efficiency for electric cars and less fuel burned for combustion engines – a feature important to todays’ customers looking to make a more environmentally conscious purchase.